-This article is the fourth and final installment in our timeline for what to do in the 12 months leading up to submitting your graduate school application(s).
+This blog is the fourth and final of a series on what to do in the 12 months leading up to submitting your graduate school application(s).

 As previously discussed, graduate school is not something to take lightly.
 It involves a major investment personally, intellectually, socially, emotionally, and financially.
-Be sure to allow yourself enough time to do your “due diligence” and get all of the information you want and need to make an informed, thoughtful decision.
+Be sure to allow yourself enough time to do your due diligence and get all the information you want and need.

-- Now is the time to make sure you have all your current application materials required by your intended graduate program(s).
-You will most likely be accessing applications on the schools’ admission webpage.
-Having reviewed the information on your spreadsheet, you should be rather familiar with the deadlines you will need to meet.
+- Now is the time to make sure you have current graduate application materials.
+You will most likely access applications on the admission website.
+Having reviewed the information on your research spreadsheet, you should be pretty familiar with the deadlines you’ll need to meet for your applications.

-- This is a great time to create outlines for your graduate application essays.
-Jotting down notes for each question is extremely valuable and helps to ensure you answer questions fully.
-(This also helps you make sure you’re answering the right questions for the right schools!)
+- This is a great time to create outlines of the essays and personal statements you will write.
+Jotting down notes for each question is extremely valuable and helps ensure you answer each question fully—and that you answer the right questions for the right schools.

-- If you have not already done so, start thinking about whom you will ask to write letters of recommendation for you.
-If you are applying to several grad schools, be sure to have more than one or two individuals selected.
-If they are going to do a good job for you, they will need time to work on their recommendations and tailor them to your intended graduate programs.
-A good rule of thumb: one person could probably do two or three recommendations.
-Once you have some viable candidates in mind, contact them, and if they agree to recommend you, give them any necessary details.
+- If you haven’t done so already, start thinking about who you will ask to write letters of recommendation for you.
+If you’re applying to several schools, be sure to have more than one or two individuals selected.
+If they are going to do a good job for you, they’ll need time to work on their recommendations.
+A good rule of thumb is one person could probably do two or three recommendations.
+Once you have selected those you would like to ask, contact them and confirm their approval.

-- Similar to the spreadsheet you created earlier in the timeline, when you were doing initial research on your grad school options, now you should create an application spreadsheet.
-Place the names of each of your intended programs alphabetically down the left-hand column.
-Across the top place the items you want to be sure you remember, or compare, throughout the application process.
-While everyone’s lists will vary, here are a few examples: application deadline, required application materials, recommendation writer(s), admission office contact person, any given admission decision deadline, notes.
+- Similar to the spreadsheet you created when initially doing research on your options, create an application spreadsheet.
+Place the names of each of your options alphabetically down the left-hand column.
+Across the top, place the items you want to be sure you remember or compare throughout the application process.
+Here are a few examples:

-- Start filling out your applications.
-Set aside time each day, or every other day, to do this.
-That way, you get a little done each time and lessen your chances of feeling overwhelmed, rushing, or making mistakes.
+- Start completing your applications.
+Set aside time each day (or every other day) to do this.
+That way, you get a little done each time and lessen your chances of feeling overwhelmed, rushing, and/or making mistakes.

-- With the exception of application essays (which are time intensive and need to be tailored to each graduate program), it may be helpful to complete the same section for each application you are submitting instead of filling out one full application after another.
-That way you are going over the same information at the same time.
-For example, you could complete the demographic section for each of your applications and then know you’re done thinking about that information.
+- With the exception of essays, it may be helpful to complete the same section for each application you are submitting.
+That way, you are going over the same information and will have a sense of accomplishment.
+For example, completing the demographic section for each of your applications lets you move on knowing this section is done for all of them.

-- Work on or complete one application essay each time you work on your graduate applications.
-This also helps to spread things out and not leave you out of time later on.
+- Work on or complete one essay each time you work on your applications.
+This helps to spread things out and not leave you out of time later on.

 - Make sure your recommenders are ready to go with their letters/forms, and confirm that you have provided them all the information they need.

-- Start requesting transcript(s) from any undergraduate institution you may have attended.
-Most colleges and universities are completely familiar with this part of the grad school application process and have very efficient procedures in place.
+- Start requesting your undergrad transcripts.
+Most universities are completely familiar with this part of the application process and have very efficient procedures in place.

 - Now it is time to fine-tune your applications.
-Thoroughly proofread your essays.
-Then have someone else check them.
-Go over each of the other sections of your applications to be sure you have accurately and correctly answered all questions.
-Check for mistakes.
-Then have another person check for mistakes.
+Thoroughly recheck your essays, then have someone else check them.
+Go over each of the sections to be sure you have accurately and correctly answered all questions.
+Check for mistakes, then have another person check for mistakes.

-- Be certain, to the best of your ability, that your grad school applications are exactly the way you want them.
+- Be certain, to the best of your ability, your applications are exactly the way you want them to be.